-Many factors contribute to a child not being able to talk to their parents about sex.
+Many factors contribute to young people not being able to talk to their parents about sex.
 The most obvious reason is that it is hard and, without a doubt, very uncomfortable.
-Not everyone is keen on doing that, especially if they know the type of parents they have or, even worse, a parental figure is not in their life.
+Not all young people are keen on doing that, especially if they know the type of parents they have or, even worse, parental figures are not in their life.

 Let’s use me as an example.
 I have grown up in a very African household with extremely traditional parents.
 Though I feel very comfortable around them, there has always been this unspoken line between us as I grow into the age range where sex comes into the equation.
 My parents are more on the conservative side overall, and having any conversation about sex is likely not going to happen.
 I’m not sexually active as of yet, but anything I find out or experience I find out for myself.
 That’s just how it is, and it is a common situation for many people, hence this conversation.

 So, in the words of the legendary Ms. Juicy Baby, “Where do we go from here?”
 How does a person make sense of all this?
 First of all, making healthy decisions is critical.
 If talking to your parents is not in the plan, make sure everything you do is responsible and well thought out.
 It unquestionably makes a difference.